robinadr/smarter-archives/readme.txt

 * Spanish (es_ES)
 * Russian (ru_RU)

-The original concept for this plugin comes from the [Smart Archives](http://hypertext.net/projects/smartarchives/) plugin by Justin Blanton.
+The original concept for this plugin comes from a plugin by Justin Blanton.

 == Screenshots ==

-1. An example of the plugin in action [on my website](http://robinadr.com/archives).
+1. An example of the plugin in action on my website.

 == Installation ==